peterstam/TeamAbsenseCalender/README.md

 This is not completely inplemented yet, if i have time i will inplement it

-The hard work of making a good working template was the big chalange programming the rest is just work.
+The hard work of making a good working template was the big chalange, programming the rest is just work.
 Hope this wil be a nice basic template.

 It makes use of QSqlDatabase and QAbstractTableModel.